 - Click the Publish button on the iSpring Converter Pro toolbar.

-- In the Publish Presentation window, choose the Web option.
+- In the Publish Presentation window, choose the My Computer option.

-- Type the name of your presentation in the Presentation title field.
+- Type the name of your presentation in the Project name field.

 - When the publishing process is complete, a new window that shows a preview of your presentation will open.

 To easily share your materials and get real-time statistics on the number of views, publish the presentation to iSpring Cloud.
 The shared content will play flawlessly on any device, even with no iSpring or PowerPoint installed.

 Of course, you could simply make a screenshot of a website, and insert it into a presentation as an image.
 However, there’s a risk that by the time you demonstrate your screenshots, they are already out of date.
 By incorporating live navigable web objects instead, you make sure your materials will never lose their relevance, significance and interactivity.
 Using live web pages also means you won’t have to edit your presentation every time the content of your website changes, as you would do with screenshots.